Article Translations: (Spanish)

 What Is Food Poisoning?

-Food poisoning comes from eating foods that contain germs like bad bacteria or toxins, which are poisonous substances.
+Food poisoning comes from eating foods that contain germs like bad bacteria or toxins.
 Bacteria are all around us, so mild cases of food poisoning are common.
-You may have had mild food poisoning — with diarrhea and an upset stomach — but your mom or dad just called it a stomach bug or stomach virus.
+These can cause diarrhea and an upset stomach.
+When this happens, you might hear your parents call it a stomach bug or stomach virus.

 You might think the solution is to get rid of all the bacteria.
 But that isn't possible and you wouldn't want to do it, even if you could.
 Bacteria are all around us, including in food, and sometimes they can be good for us.
-It's confusing, but one thing is for sure — the bacteria in the rotten leftovers weren't the good-for-you kind.
-But you can learn how to avoid those bad germs in food.
+You can learn how to avoid bad germs in food.

 Which Germs Are to Blame?